mislav/hub/README.md

     Receiving objects: 100% (4005/4005), 785.82 KiB | 129 KiB/s, done.
     Resolving deltas: 100% (2505/2505), done.

+hub requires you have `git` installed and in your path.
+It also requires Ruby 1.8.6+ or Ruby 1.9.1+.
+No other libraries are necessary.

 Install
 -------

 ### Standalone

-`hub` can be installed most easily as a standalone script:
+`hub` is most easily installed as a standalone script:

     curl http://defunkt.github.com/hub/standalone > ~/bin/hub && chmod 0755 !$